melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 meat created an increased demand for other sources of protein [@Alverson1964;
 @Harry1961; @Lenarz1987].
-Trawl landings have been restricted in most of southern California for decades [@Frey1971], and trawl gear north of Point Conception has not recently been a major component of the landings for vermilion, with the highest reported landings in the 1970s.
-The commercial setnet fishery has never been a large component of the vermilion rockfish landings and has essentially been non-existent for vermilion since 2002 when the state of California prohibited setnet gear in 60 fm or less.
-The largest net landings for vermilion were in the 1980s.
+Trawl landings have been restricted in most of southern California for decades [@Frey1971], and trawl gear north of Point Conception has not recently been a major component of the landings for vermilion rockfish, with the highest reported landings in the 1970s.
+The commercial setnet fishery has never been a large component of the vermilion rockfish landings and has essentially been non-existent for vermilion rockfish since 2002 when the state of California prohibited setnet gear in 60 fm or less.
+The largest net landings for vermilion rockfish were in the 1980s.

-Vermilion have been landed in the commercial live-fish fishery that developed off the coast of California in the 1990s, but have not been a major target of that fishery due to their susceptibility to barotrauma.
+Vermilion rockfish have been landed in the commercial live-fish fishery that developed off the coast of California in the 1990s, but have not been a major target of that fishery due to their susceptibility to barotrauma.
 The fraction of the total catch from the live fish fleet is small, concentrated in northern California, and included in the commercial hook-and-line fleet in the northern California assessment models.
-The STAT also learned that vermilion targeted for the live-fish fishery, but landed dead due to barotrauma, remain valuable and may be sold dead.
+The STAT also learned that vermilion rockfish landed dead (due to barotrauma) from a commercial trip landing live fish, remain valuable and may be sold dead.
 Separation of catch and size compositions for the live and dead catch is therefore less informative and was not pursued further.